Novi Sad Railway Station Canopy Collapse

 - Đuro Švonja (1947), from Stepanovićevo

-On 1 November 2024, at 11:56 CET, the station's 35 m (115 ft)–long concrete canopy collapsed onto people walking and sitting underneath.
-Fourteen people were killed and three others were injured.
-Thirteen of the dead were Serbian citizens and one was Macedonian.
-The injured underwent amputations and were in serious condition.
-Two of the three injured were rescued from the rubble, several hours after the collapse.
+On 1 November 2024, at 11:52 CET, the station's 48-metre-long (157 ft) concrete canopy collapsed onto people walking and sitting underneath.
+Fourteen people were killed on the scene of the accident, and three others were injured.
+The dead were Serbian citizens, except for one Macedonian citizen.

 Aftermath

-The Serbian government declared a nation-wide day of mourning for 2 November, while the Autonomous Province of Vojvodina and the City of Novi Sad declared 3 days of mourning in the city.
+The Serbian government declared a nation-wide day of mourning for 2 November, while the Autonomous Province of Vojvodina and the City of Novi Sad declared three days of mourning in the city.
 Citizens lit candles and laid flowers at Freedom Square and in front of the railway station.
-The station was temporarily closed for an undisclosed period until the debris was removed, damage repaired and the main building made safe for use again.
-All public rail traffic for Novi Sad from Subotica and Sombor were moved to Futog railway station, while traffic from Belgrade was moved to Petrovaradin railway station.

 Investigation

 The Novi Sad Higher Public Prosecutor's Office initiated an investigation.
 More than 40 people, including construction minister Goran Vesić, were subjected to questioning.
+At least 11 people were allegedly arrested or brought in to the prosecutor’s office by the police, including Vesić, who said that he had voluntarily surrendered.

 Reactions